novalu/actions-on-google-typescript-template/README.md

 Now it's time to add fulfillment for your new action.
 Use Node.js with TypeScript to add your fulfillments, managers and storages.

-If you make any changes to your fulfillment, you should deploy functions with `gulp deploy`.
+If you make any changes to your fulfillment, you should deploy functions with `npx gulp deploy`.

 ### Dependency injection